Bob Segarini: History

-Segarini, together with Randy Bishop, co-wrote and recorded two songs for the film Vanishing Point (1971), Dear Jesus God and Over Me.
-He has also worked with UK songstress Elkie Brooks.
+Segarini, together with Randy Bishop, co-wrote and recorded two songs for the film Vanishing Point (1971), "Dear Jesus God" and "Over Me".
+He has also worked with the British songstress Elkie Brooks.

 In 1974, Segarini founded The Dudes, with Trochim and Wayne Cullen from the final Wackers aggregate, Ritchie and David Henman - previously with April Wine, and Brian Greenway, future April Wine guitarist.
-They recorded one album for Columbia records, We're No Angels, and almost completed a second album before Columbia dropped them from their roster leading to the band break-up.
-Parts of the second album made their way onto CD in 1997 along with a collection of unreleased recordings,"All The Young Dudes - All The Old Demos."
+They recorded one album for Columbia Records, We're No Angels, and almost completed a second album before Columbia dropped them from their roster leading to the band break-up.
+Parts of the second album made their way onto CD along with a collection of unreleased recordings, All The Young Dudes - All The Old Demos on Pacemaker, put together for (and only sold at) their 1997 reunion show.

-Segarini went on to a solo career, recording four albums: Gotta Have Pop, On The Radio, Goodbye L.A., and Vox Populi.
-The first three have recently been remastered and re-issued with bonus tracks by Bullseye Records.
+Segarini went on to a solo career, recording four albums: Gotta Have Pop, On the Radio, Goodbye L.A., and Vox Populi.
+The first three have been remastered and re-issued with bonus tracks by Bullseye Records.

 During the mid-1980s, Segarini began his career in the radio industry, first with CHUM-FM, followed by several stints at Classic Rock radio station CILQ - known to Toronto locals as Q107.
-It was there that he adopted the moniker "The Iceman" - a name he still uses on the air to this day.
+It was there that he adopted the moniker "The Iceman".
 In 2009, after a successful stint on Sirius Satellite Radio's channel 85, Segarini began writing weekly columns for FYI Music - an online magazine devoted to the music industry.
-His thrice-weekly column is titled "Don't Believe a Word I Say", named after his 1979 single from Gotta Have Pop.
+His thrice-weekly column was titled "Don't Believe a Word I Say", named after his 1979 single from Gotta Have Pop.

-Segarini currently lives in Toronto, Ontario, Canada.
+Segarini died in Toronto on 10 July 2023, at the age of 77.
+He had been fighting diabetes.